Hero Image

 a.
 Candidates must consult with their advisor and the Director of Graduate Studies and Program Coordinator about scheduling the defense

 b.
-The final examination will not be scheduled until the Director of Graduate Studies has recommended the dissertation for defense.
+The final examination date will not be confirmed until the Director of Graduate Studies has recommended the dissertation for defense.
 A five-person examining committee will be appointed by the department and must be approved by GSAS.
-At least three of the members of the final defense committee must be inside examiners (holding a formal appointment or approved as a dissertation sponsor at SIPA), and at least one of the five must be an outside examiner.
-See definition of an “outside examiner” here.
+At least three of the members of the final defense committee must be inside examiners (holding a formal appointment or approved as a dissertation adviser at SIPA), and at least one of the five must be an outside examiner.
+You can find a full description of the committee make-up here.

 c.
-The DGS will then officially invite the examiners.
+The main adviser and/or DGS will then officially invite the examiners.
 Once the committee has been confirmed, the Program Coordinator should be notified and will begin the process of setting a date and reserving a room.

 d.
-The Application for Defense must be completed by the Candidate and the Director of Graduate Studies and submitted by the Program Coordinator to the GSAS Dissertation office.
+The Application for Defense must be completed by the Candidate, the dissertation adviser, and the Director of Graduate Studies and submitted by the Program Coordinator to the GSAS Dissertation office.

 e.
 Members of the PhD examining committee must be given a minimum of three weeks each to read the thesis, so the defense may comfortably be scheduled after distribution.
-Prior to this, the candidate must submit to the dissertation sponsor and DGS draft copies of the thesis, including figures, plates and tables for approval.
+Prior to this, the candidate must submit to the dissertation the main adviser and DGS draft copies of the thesis, including figures, plates and tables for approval.
 Approval indicates only that the thesis as it stands or with revisions suggested by them is in good enough form to justify scheduling the defense.)
+Once the dissertation has been approved by both the dissertation adviser and the DGS, it can be distributed to the remaining committee members.

 f.
 The candidate must see that outstanding fees or loans to the University are paid and make sure that he/she has fulfilled all other Departmental requirements.

 h.
 Obtain approval to deposit your dissertation.
-This is done using the Approval Card, given to you upon passing your defense.
-After your revisions are approved, the card must be signed by your sponsor, as well as your department Chair or program Director.
+This is done using the Approval Card, sent to you upon passing your defense.
+After your revisions are approved, the card must be signed by your dissertation adviser and the DGS.
 These signatures allow you to deposit your dissertation.

 i.
 Deposit your dissertation with GSAS.
 This is the final step to earning the Ph.D. degree.
 Complete information regarding the deposit is available through the Deposit Gateway.